 Did you know that there is a vibrant secondary market in which you may be able to sell your existing life insurance policy?
 Your first thought may be, “Why would I do that?”
-Believe it or not, there are many people who, for a variety of reasons, explore this transaction known as a life settlement.
+Believe it or not, there are many people who, for a variety of reasons, explore these transactions known as a life settlements.

 A person who no longer has a need for the life insurance he or she originally purchased would be a good fit for a life settlement.
 Take, for example, a business owner who bought a $2 million policy in 1996 to provide income for his wife and daughter in the event of his untimely death.

 Fast forward to 2016, he and his wife now have plenty of savings.
 His daughter is married with kids and has a successful career of her own.
 If this business owner simply cashes in the policy, he would receive back only the surrender value, a figure that is well below the death benefit amount.
 If he sells the policy instead, he would still get less than the death benefit, but far more than the surrender amount.

 Here is another example: We recently helped an older executive who was about to surrender his executive life insurance policy for $72,000 when he learned his former employer would no longer pay the high annual premium.
 Through a life settlement, he received $2.7 million in cash instead.
 That is more than a $2.6 million difference.
 Thank goodness a friend referred him to Howard Kaye!